-Alter Circus is a feminist company, which uses contemporary circus and performance art as vehicles to challenge gender norms and celebrate the rebellious spirit, strength, and grace of women.
+Alter Circus is a feminist company, which uses contemporary circus, dance, and performance as vehicles to challenge gender norms and celebrate the rebellious spirit, strength, and grace of women.
 Alter Circus rejects narrative structure as a primary humanizing device and uses the human body as text and feminism as the lens to explore power, gender, and sexuality.

 The word ‘sin’ is derived from the Indo-European root ‘es-,’ meaning ‘to be.’
 When I discovered this etymology, I intuitively understood that for a [person] trapped in patriarchy, which is the religion of the entire planet, ‘to be’ in the fullest sense is ‘to sin.’ – Mary Daly